status-im/status-network-site/source/index.md

 ---
-title: Private, Secure Communication
-description: Status brings the power of Ethereum into your pocket by combining a messenger, crypto-wallet, and Web3 browser.
+description: The Status Network builds the products, tools and infrastructure for resilient, sustainable and inclusive communities.
 layout: index
 ---